-The State University of Iowa (University), located in Iowa City, Iowa, is a coeducational university owned and operated by the State of Iowa (State) under the supervision of the Board of Regents, State of Iowa (Board of Regents).
+The State University of Iowa (University), located in Iowa City, Iowa, is a coeducational university owned and operated by the State of Iowa (State) under the supervision of the Iowa Board of Regents.
 The University was established by the First General Assembly on February 25, 1847, and has been in continuous operation since classes began in 1855.